pippinbarr/cart263-2021/topics/data/web-storage-api.md

 So, the Web Storage API allows us to save and load any kind of data we want in the user's browser.
 This lets us write programs that **remember** things, and this can be very **useful** as well as potentially very **interesting**.

-Memory has all kinds of emotional and poetic implications.
+Memory has all kinds of emotional and poetic implications among other things.

 We could have a program that remembers the user from visit to visit, developing a relationship with them.

 We could have a program that develops memory problems and forgets things if you don't visit often enough.

 We could have a program decides it does or doesn't like you and then sticks with that decision no matter what you do...

 Fun!